Trump says CDC wants Americans to cover faces with cloth amid coronavirus

 “In light of these studies, the CDC is advising the use of non-medical cloth face coverings as an additional voluntary public health measure," Trump said.
 "So it’s voluntary.
 You don’t have to do it.”

 The president added: “I don’t think I’m going to be doing it.”
+He said he can't imagine himself sitting in the Oval Office of the White House behind "that beautiful Resolute Desk" wearing a mask.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE

-The CDC move comes after several local officials advised their residents to wear either homemade masks or face coverings while out for essential travel.
 For weeks, the general public was advised by both the Trump administration and the CDC as well as the World Health Organization (WHO) that only those who were ill or had underlying health issues should wear face masks, and that the surgical masks and N95 protective gear should be reserved for health care workers.

+But Dr. Jerome Adams, the surgeon general, said during the briefing they’ve evolved on the issue because of the number of asymptomatic people who may be spreading coronavirus.
+He pleaded with Americans who are not sick to leave the N95 and surgical masks for medical professionals and instead make homemade cloth coverings if they decide to use them.

+Also during the press conference, Trump announced that the federal government will reimburse hospitals for treating people who don't have insurance if they become sick from coronavirus.
+The president opened the briefing by emphasizing how New York City, Louisiana, Michigan and New Jersey are among the hardest-hit places in the United States.

 “Because of some recent information that the virus can actually be spread even when people just speak as opposed to coughing and sneezing – the better part of valor is that when you’re out, when you can’t maintain that 6-foot distance, to wear some sort of facial covering,” task force member Dr. Anthony Fauci said while appearing on "Fox & Friends" on Friday.